 Also, she advises they can be neatly folded, rolled, or draped next to scatter cushions or pillows in a complementary colour palette.

-If storage space is an issue, she advises, "they can be folded over a sofa arm or back cushion - just ensure they're folded short enough off the floor to be kept away from pets who could accidentally cause pulls within the delicate knit."
+If storage space is an issue, she advises, "They can be folded over a sofa arm or the end of a bed.
+Just ensure they're folded short enough off the floor to be kept away from pets who could accidentally cause pulls within the delicate knit."

 With gentle care, you can protect the lifespan of your cashmere throw even in the family home.
 However, due to their delicate cashmere fibres, Elena recommends acting quickly if you accidentally spill something.